lifegadget/lumberjack-builder/README.md

 	sudo docker run -v /path/to/share:/app/bin lifegadget/lumberjack-builder

 The docker container exposes `/app/bin` which is where the built deb file will be placed.
 Just put in the appropriate mount point for your host.
+If you want to avoid the hassle of having a mounted share point then you can also send the file back via `stdout` with the following command:

+	sudo docker run -e STDOUT=true lifegadget/lumberjack-builder > lumberjack_0.3.1_amd64.deb

+> note: in this case you can choose any filename you like, there are no restrictions

 ## Pre-built Images